cw-ec/reports_creation/README.md

 The above script would create reports of every type for each of the three FED's listed in the array (47001, 48001, and 24001) Only the report types being generated need an array unneeded report types can be removed from the workflow.

+### Zip Outputs

+The JSON for the reports creation tool should be formatted as follows:

+    {
+      "map_dir": path to the directory containg unsorted map series PDFs, "report_dir": path to the dorectory containing sorted report PDFs from the report creation tool, "out_dir": path to the directory that will contain the sorted and zipped outputs }

+An example of what a complete workflow would look like is found below:

+    {
+      "map_dir": "J:\\MapSeries\\Dump",
+      "report_dir": "J:\\EMRP\\Work\\GAM_Reports",
+      "out_dir": ".\\test"
+    }

+The above workflow would sort and zip all the files contained in the both the map and report directories by FED and place zipped versions of those directories in the out directory.

 ## Usage

 The tools in this repository are designed to be run from a command line interface (CLI) and running the tool outside of